The Borrowers

 The inciting incident occurs at 10 minutes when Arrietty is spotted by the human boy Pete Lender during her first borrowing expedition.
 The fundamental rule of Borrower survival has been broken, threatening the family's safety..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to The Clocks decide to trust Pete and stay in the house, choosing to work with a human for the first time.
+This demonstrates the protagonist's commitment to The Clocks decide to trust Pete and stay in the house, choosing to work with a human for the first time.
 Arrietty makes an active choice to continue the friendship, crossing into a new world of human-Borrower cooperation., moving from reaction to action.

 The Collapse moment at 65 minutes (75% through) represents the emotional nadir.
 Here, Potter successfully captures the entire Clock family in glass jars, planning to exhibit them for profit.
 The Borrowers' worst fear is realized - trapped, displayed, their freedom and dignity stripped away.
-The dream of peaceful coexistence appears dead., indicates the protagonist at their lowest point.
+The dream of peaceful coexistence appears dead., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 70 minutes initiates the final act resolution at 80% of the runtime.
 Pete discovers where Potter has hidden the Borrowers.
 The synthesis moment: combining Pete's human abilities with the Borrowers' ingenuity and courage, they formulate an escape and counter-plan.
 The human-Borrower alliance becomes their strength., demonstrating the transformation achieved throughout the journey.